lambdaisland/kaocha/doc/03_configuration.md

 `#merge` is that meta-merge will do a deep merge of the tree; meaning developers can more easily inherit changes to the base configuration.

-Meta-merge is also applied by default for ???.
+Meta-merge is also applied by default for most keys, with some exceptions listed below.
 You can use `^:prepend`, :`^append`, and` ^:replace` to control the merging.
 For example, if you wanted to overide the list of default plugins rather than add on to it, write:

 ```